Thigh Pain

 Inner thigh Groin strain, adductor tendon overload, hip joint referral Groin strain

-Outer thigh ITB pain, lateral thigh nerve irritation, leg pain referral Leg pain guide
+Outer thigh ITB pain, lateral thigh nerve irritation, hip or back referral Leg pain guide

 Local thigh injuries